Research degrees at Norwich Business School.

-Norwich Business School offers students different pathways to a doctorate.
-Those yet to develop sufficient disciplinary and research technique training are encouraged to take the Master of Research (MRes) degree; those who have previous training will be able to register for a PhD immediately, subject to meeting our entry requirements.
+Norwich Business School (NBS) offers students different pathways to a doctorate.
+Those yet to develop sufficient disciplinary and research techniques are encouraged to take the Master of Research (MRes) degree; those who have previous training will be able to register for a PhD immediately, subject to meeting our entry requirements.

 The research degrees offered by Norwich Business School are:

-The first year is the design phase, during which time students work closely with their supervisor to design the study, write up the literature review, if necessary recruit organisations, and begin data collection.
+The PhD programme usually lasts for a period of three years (or six years part-time), with the first year considered as a probationary period.
+Probation must be confirmed within the first nine months of full-time study by a school review panel.
+The first year is the design phase, during which time students work closely with their supervisors to design the study, write up the literature review, if necessary recruit research subjects, and begin data collection.
 Data collection is finalised and analyses begin in the second year and in the final year, students write up their theses.
-Throughout the entire period of study, students are supported by their supervisor.
+Throughout the entire period of study, students are supported by their supervisory team.
+You can find the information on potential supervisors from the Academic, Teaching and Research Staff page.
+For more information, please visit the Faculty of Social Sciences Graduate School and UEA's Postgraduate Research pages.

 MRes Social Science Research Methods